HOME

 In my free time, I love creating videos about my faith in Jesus and catching up with friends over some coffee or exercise.
 I've lived in Sydney my whole life but still love going on long runs to explore the city.
 My current goals include:

-I'm also really keen for any new opportunities to learn, grow and serve.
+I'm really keen for any new opportunities to learn, grow and serve.

 Thanks for checking out my website!
 Have a look around at my past projects and experience by clicking on any of the sections.